publisha/shakespeare_repo/README.md

 ##What else is here?
 Apart from the text described above, you have also been provided with a selection of images and some InDesign templates.
 The templates are explained in the Readme file in the resources folder and the images are availble for preview in the images folder.

+###Files for the first Workshop
+I have provided here a reduced sample of the text.
+We will use this in the first workshop together with some images found in the images folder.

+The first step is for us to convert the text (workshop_sample.md) into a file that can be **Placed** into InDesign.